Afghan VP Dostum to return after more than a year in exile - AFP

 He had denied the allegations and said his departure was for medical check-ups and family reasons.

-Ghani described Dostum as a "known killer" in 2009.
-Yet he chose him to be his running mate in the 2014 presidential election, underlining the at times uncomfortable ethnic realities of Afghan politics.
+Ghani, an ethnic Pashtun, described Dostum as a "known killer" in 2009.
+Yet he chose the ethnic Uzbek to be his running mate in the 2014 presidential election, underlining the ethnic realities of Afghan politics.

+Dostum's return from exile comes ahead of the 2019 presidential election that Ghani, who is deeply unpopular among non-Pashtuns, is widely expected to contest.

 Presidential spokesman Haroon Chakhansuri said Saturday that Dostum had been "treated" and would resume his duties upon his return.